marcb152/tictactoe_remastered_sms/README.md

 - The first game mode, called 'TicTacToe mode', is pretty much like the original game, the first player that creates an alignment wins the game.
 - The second game mode, called 'Max score mode', consists of maximizing the score, one aligment provides 1 additional point.

+WIP: Work In Progress, the saving/loading system isn't operationnal at all, and the score isn't showed up to the player.